Spiced Chicken Bowls with Nectarine Sauce

-- The spice blend for the chicken is very kid-friendly (my 3 year-old ate all her spiced chicken and asked for more), but if you think your child won’t go for it cook up some plain chicken seasoned simply with salt.
+- Kid-Friendly: The spice blend for the chicken is very kid-friendly (my 3 year-old ate all her spiced chicken and even asked for more), but if you think your child won’t go for it, cook up some plain chicken seasoned simply with salt.

-- The nectarine sauce is also pretty kid-friendly, but hold aside some raw sliced nectarines to serve in place of the sauce if necessary.
+- Sauce on the Side: The nectarine sauce is also pretty kid-friendly, but you can hold aside some raw sliced nectarines to serve in place of the sauce if necessary.
+Or sometimes I serve the sauce on the side for a little dipping action.

 Ingredients